MileHacker Logo

 Specialized Transportation

-• Tour Buses: Not available on An island In the southern part of lake titicaca due to the absence of roads and vehicles.
+• Tour Buses: Not available on An island In the southern part of the sacred lake of the incas due to the absence of roads and vehicles.

-• Boat Taxis: Local community boats can sometimes be hired for private transportation between Yumani and Challapampa, or for specific excursions all over the island.
+• Boat Taxis: Local community boats may at times be hired for private transportation between Yumani and Challapampa, or for specific excursions all over the island.
 Negotiate the price clearly.

 • Cable Cars/Funiculars: No cable cars, funiculars, or other unique local transport systems exist on Isla del Sol.
-The Teleférico system is a prominent appear in La Paz, not on the island.
+The Teleférico system is a prominent are present in Chuqi Yapu, not on the island.

 • No particular accessibility services are available on the island.

-• Always carry plenty of water and snacks for any hike on Isla del Sol.
+• Always have plenty of water on hand and snacks for any hike on Isla del Sol.
 Limited opportunities exist to purchase supplies between the main villages.

 General Transportation Advice